abuiles/ember-101/hands-on.md

 We have talked previously about `path` but not about dynamic segments.
-`path: ':friend_id'` is specifying a dynamic segments, it means that our route will be something starting with `/friends/` follow by an id which can like `/friends/12` or `/friends/ned-stark`, whatever we pass to the url will be available on the model hook under `params`, so we can reference it like `params.friend_id`.
+`path: ':friend_id'` is specifying a dynamic segments, it means that our route will be something starting with `/friends/` follow by an id which can be like `/friends/12` or `/friends/ned-stark`, whatever we pass to the url, it will be available on the model hook under `params`, so we can reference it like `params.friend_id`.
 This will help us to load an specific friend by visiting the url `/friends/:friend_id`.
-A route can have any number of dynamic segments e.g. `path: `/friends/:group_id/:friend_id`.
+A route can have any number of dynamic segments e.g. `path: '/friends/:group_id/:friend_id'`.

 W> You might noticed that the route generator added an entry for `this.route('application');`, let's remove it since our 'Application